Doing Business with The Citadel

 Office Hours And Appointments

 The Procurement Services Office is open from 8:00 AM to 4:30 PM Monday through Friday, except on designated college holidays.
+During the summer from June through the middle of August, our offices are open four (4) days a week (Monday - Thursday) from 8 AM - 5 PM.
 While appointments are not required with the procurement officers, it is to the vendor's advantage to make an appointment in advance to permit uninterrupted discussions.
 You may contact us using the phone numbers listed below for an appointment.

 Visitor parking spaces on campus are very limited.
 Please report to the Public Safety Office at the Moultrie Street entrance to obtain a visitor's pass.
 Some limited parking is available between the Central Supply Warehouse and The Citadel's Boating Center.
 Public Safety will provide a map upon request to reflect additional parking available to visitors.